griff69/ExData_Project2/README.md

 ### Question 5: How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?

-First we subset the motor vehicles, which we assume is anything like Motor Vehicle in SCC.Level.Two.
+First I subset the motor vehicles, which I have identified as anything with "Vehicle" (no case-sensitivity) in SCC.EI.Sector.

 ```r